Education in India

 Zoo curators:

-They are responsible for animal welfare in the zoos and also undertake conservation programmes.
+They are responsible for animal welfare in zoos and also undertake conservation programs.
 Zoo curator plays a role in the administration of zoo functions and captive breeding programs.
 They review reports made by zookeepers, calculate the budgetary requirements for the zoo and encourage research activity.

-Other than various career options mentioned above forestry specialists with attributes like Liking for outdoors, spirit of adventure, good health, stamina and physical fitness, patience, scientific temperament, organizing ability, public relations skills, practicality, courage, decision-making ability, capacity to work long hours, a genuine interest in the preservation of the natural environment and habitat, inclination for research and academic bent of mind, curiosity, excellent skills of observation, interest in agriculture and geography and appropriate qualification in the related fields can get jobs abroad as wildlife consultants for esteemed organizations.
-World Wildlife Fund (WWF) is one such organization that deserves a special mention.
-Many organizations are also recruiting Indian professionals in this field for working in countries like Kampuchea, Vietnam, South Africa to name a few.
+Other than the various career options mentioned above forestry specialists with attributes like Liking for outdoors, the spirit of adventure, good health, stamina, physical fitness, patience, scientific temperament, organizing ability, public relations skills, practicality, courage, decision-making ability, capacity to work long hours, a genuine interest in the preservation of the natural environment and habitat, the inclination for research and academic bent of mind, curiosity, excellent skills of observation, interest in agriculture and geography and appropriate qualification in the related fields can get jobs abroad as wildlife consultants for esteemed organizations.
+World Wildlife Fund (WWF) is one such organization that deserves special mention.
+Many organizations are also recruiting Indian professionals in this field for work in countries like Kampuchea, Vietnam, and South Africa to name a few.

-As far as Animal Husbandry is concerned Commercialization of the livestock, dairy and poultry based industry has increase the demand for the raw material required for the industry thereby necessitating the professional approach towards the animal husbandry and its allied fields.
-This professional approach has opened the flood gates of various career options in this filed.
-Various specialized areas like animal breed improvement by 'selection breeding' and artificial insemination, animal research in order to control spread of diseases transmitted through animals, poultry management and health care, livestock insurance and rural development etc required specialist in the respective fields.
+As far as Animal Husbandry is concerned Commercialization of the livestock, dairy and poultry-based industry have increased the demand for the raw material required for the industry thereby necessitating a professional approach towards animal husbandry and its allied fields.
+This professional approach has opened the floodgates of various career options in this field.
+Various specialized areas like animal breed improvement by 'selection breeding' and artificial insemination, animal research in order to control the spread of diseases transmitted through animals, poultry management and health care, livestock insurance, and rural development, etc required specialists in respective fields.
 These specialists play a major role in the conservation of livestock and domestic animal wealth.

-Professionals involved in this field work for breeding desirable characteristics, such as improvement in strength, maturity rate, disease resistance, and meat quality; into economically important animals including cattle, goats, horses, sheep, swine, poultry, dogs, cats, or pet birds, and determine generic composition of animal populations, and heritability of traits, utilizing principles of genetics.
-They also, crossbreed animals within existing strains or cross strains to obtain new combinations of desirable characteristics, and select progeny having desired strains of both parents and continue the process until an acceptable result is obtained.
+Professionals involved in this field work for breeding desirable characteristics, such as improvement in strength, maturity rate, disease resistance, and meat quality; into economically important animals including cattle, goats, horses, sheep, swine, poultry, dogs, cats, or pet birds, and determine the genetic composition of animal populations, and heritability of traits, utilizing principles of genetics.
+They also, crossbreed animals within existing strains or cross strains to obtain new combinations of desirable characteristics, select progeny having desired strains of both parents, and continue the process until an acceptable result is obtained.

-With the globalization of the economy and commercialization of this field there is a great demand for professionals apt in the field of animal husbandry.
-Although many existing Farm Professionals were trained on the job by more experienced Animal Husbandry Professionals and has lived on farms their entire lives yet present day youth require bachelor's degrees in Farm Management or other related fields to do their work with greater efficiency and in more professional manner.
+With the globalization of the economy and commercialization of this field, there is a great demand for professionals apt in the field of animal husbandry.
+Although many existing Farm Professionals were trained on the job by more experienced Animal Husbandry Professionals and have lived on farms their entire lives yet present-day youth require bachelor's degrees in Farm Management or other related fields to do their work with greater efficiency and in a more professional manner.

-Working in this field can be a very rewarding and inspiring career choice for the aspirants who are really interest in this particular area.
-Although physically demanding and sometimes dirty yet it is one of very satisfying job owing to its nearness to the nature and livestock.
+Working in this field can be a very rewarding and inspiring career choice for aspirants who are really interested in this particular area.
+Although physically demanding and sometimes dirty yet it is one of the very satisfying jobs owing to its nearness to nature and livestock.

-After gaining the skills and knowledge aspirants can earn handsomely both in any of the job related to the field or as an entrepreneur in the field.
+After gaining the skills and knowledge aspirants can earn handsomely both in any of the jobs related to the field or as an entrepreneur in the field.